 - What frustrates the person most about the job?

 - What disappoints the person most about the job?

 - What would make the person look for another job?

-Sure, not every person will be 100% honest with their answers – particularly in a team with a culture of blame.
-Very few employees will come out and say that they hate you are and are actively looking for another job – but every insight is useful.
+Sure, not every person will be 100% honest with their answers – particularly in a team with a culture of blame or where there are problems with managers.
+Very few employees will come out and say that they hate you are and are actively looking for another job – but every insight that you glean will be useful.
 In many cases, you will get some fantastic information that you wouldn’t have normally received in regular conversation.